twonas/twona-api-docs/external/feedbacks.md

   -d '{
         "emails": ["diego@twonas.com", "miguel@twonas.com"],
         "subject": "transfer test from API",
-        "message": "This is a test for Diego to test create a feedback from API", "files": [11111, 222222],
+        "message": "This is a test for Diego to test the request for feedback via API", "files": [11111, 222222],
         "allow_see":true,
         "get_approval": true,